Learn how fleas can affect your dog.

 Fortunately, owners can choose from a wide variety of effective flea treatments to protect their dog from these persistent pests.
 Consider choosing a product that kills fleas through contact, so they don’t have to bite your dog to die.

-Talk to your vet to learn more about flea treatment and prevention.
-Keeping your dog and other pets on a monthly flea prevention program can help stop infestations before they start.
+Talk to your vet to learn more about flea treatment and infestation prevention.
+Keeping your dog and other pets on a monthly flea protection program can help stop infestations before they start.

 Credelio® (lotilaner)